learningequality/kolibri/platforms/android/README.md

 #### Helpful commands

 * Run `make buildapklocally; make installapk; make runapk` to combine all these steps into a one-liner for convenience.
-* Run `make uninstall` to uninstall the Kolibri Android app from the device.
+* Run `make uninstallapk` to uninstall the Kolibri Android app from the device.